We made this Costa Rica Jungle Vibes itinerary for all of you that want to get a feel for the jungle in a short amount of time.

 In the afternoon you will likely be tired.
 We suggest relaxing and grabbing a few early evening cocktails at Tree House restaurant.
 For dinner check out one of our suggested places in the Monteverde guide.

-Don’t rush too much to leave Uvita.
-The drive back will only take you about four hours depending on traffic.
+The drive back will take you about three hours depending on traffic.

-– This itinerary does involve a fair amount of driving, but we tried to space it out enough that it becomes doable.
+– This itinerary does involve a lot of driving, but we tried to space it enough that it becomes doable.

 – Check out our Must Know page for more tips for preparing for your travel including packing lists, gear suggestions, using your cell phone here etc.